maestrom4/maestrom4/README.md

 # Hello, I'm Dan 👋

-I'm a dedicated IT graduate with a strong background in software development, specializing in Golang, Node.js, and infrastructure management.
-With a passion for coding and automation, I bring forth innovative solutions and robust applications.
+With a deep passion for software development and automation, I specialize in Golang, Node.js, and infrastructure management.
+My commitment to innovation ensures the creation of reliable and efficient applications.

 ## 🛠️ Technical Skills
 ### **🚀 Programming & Development**